AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 The third level of gravitational collapse can be expected on the

-contrary in the microworld .
+contrary in the microworld.
 In quantum geometrodynamics (see §B.4 " Quantum geometrodynamics ", Fig.B.6) it is assumed that processes similar to

 gravitational collapse (but reversible) take place everywhere and

-space-time has a "foamy"
+of space - space-time has a "foamy" constantly

-constantly fluctuating microstructure (see also below passage " monstrous
+fluctuating microstructure (see also below passage "Monstrous

 Can a black hole engulf us and the whole